Generic Name: Ixazomib (ix AZ oh mib)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking Ninlaro (ixazomib) and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking Ninlaro (ixazomib) and for 3 months after the last dose.

 - This medicine is taken with dexamethasone.
 Dexamethasone may cause birth control pills and other hormone-based birth control to not work as well to prevent pregnancy.
 If you are using a hormone-based birth control, you need to also use a barrier form of birth control like a condom if you are taking dexamethasone.